Do you suffer from symphysis pubis dysfunction (also known as SPD) in pregnancy?

 During pregnancy, your body releases a lot of hormones to help your body accommodate the growing fetus.

 One such hormone is relaxin.
-This is the hormone that is responsible for creating laxity (or increasing the mobility) of your joints – especially in the hips.
+Relaxin is the hormone responsible for creating laxity (or increasing the mobility) of your joints – especially in the hips.

 If you think about it, you actually need your pelvis to expand.
 Otherwise, how could you expect a full-term baby to come out of it? :).

 The problem is, these hormonal changes can cause too much laxity at the pubis symphysis.
-This increased laxity leads to joint instability and too much range of motion at the pelvis.
+The increased laxity can lead to joint instability and too much range of motion at the pelvis.

-This is why movements such as walking, going up the stairs, or getting out of a car can be so painful.
+That is why daily activities such as walking, going up the stairs, or getting out of a car can be so painful.

 How can I help my SPD while pregnant?

-So what should you do if you have SPD in pregnancy?
+So how do you relieve SPD pain in pregnancy?

 If you have severe pelvic pain that gets worse with movement, go get an evaluation.
 Your provider likely has someone whom they can refer you to such as a pelvic floor physical therapist.